 Did you notice advertisements are popping up even when your browser is not running?
 This means that an unwanted program called Adware is sitting on your computer.
 Generally, third-party sellers install their own adware programs on their customer’s laptops.
 Though, these advertisements are of no harm they will annoy you popping up unexpectedly.

-In order to remove this, run a special antivirus package and scan all the files on your computer.
+In order to remove this, install and run an antivirus app to scan all the files on your computer.
 If suspected files exist, you can delete them.
-Alternatively, you can find the executable file for the adware and uninstall or delete to get rid of the ads.
+Alternatively, you can find the executable file of the adware and uninstall or delete to get rid of the ads.

 In extreme case, hackers may hijack your computer and take control of the activities.
-For example, you will see an unrelated website when opening the browser.
+For example, you will see an unrelated website opens whenever you launch the browser app.
 It will prompt you to provide your login or personal details to proceed further.
-If you do not know what is happening avoid browsing with your computer.
-Disconnect from internet and run an antivirus program to delete the malware programs.
+If you do not know what is happening, avoid browsing with your computer.
+Disconnect from the internet and run an antivirus program to delete the malware.
 If this does not work, contact your seller, probably you need to format your hard disk to get rid of the malware.

 In order to avoid virus and malware attacks, make sure you are browsing legal websites and avoid clicking the susceptible links on the emails and websites.